 Network Threat Manager

 ESF provides a set of features to detect and prevent network attacks.
-The Security section in the Gateway Administration Console shows the Network Threat Manager tab where is it possible to activate and configure these functions.
+The Network Threat Manager tab in the Security section of the Gateway Administration Console allows the user to activate these functions.

 The Network Threat Manager tab is not available for the No Network version of ESF.